 Some buttons only appear when you can do something with them on that page.
 For example, you’ll only see the Translator button when you visit a page written in another language.

-To find extensions and add them to your browser, select Microsoft Edge on the Windows taskbar, then select More > Extensions > Get extensions from the Store.
+To find extensions and add them to your browser, select Microsoft Edge on the Windows taskbar, then select Settings and more > Extensions.
 After you’ve installed an extension, follow the on-screen instructions to turn it on in Microsoft Edge.

-Select More to see all your extensions.
+Select Settings and more > Extensions to see all your extensions.
 Use an extension often?
-To keep it handy, select More , press and hold (or right-click) the extension, and then select Show next to address bar.
+To keep it handy, select (or right-click) the extension, and then select Show button next to the address bar.